 #1 Over-Depreciation of Contents

 Many insurance policies payout the Actual Cash Value for personal belongings.
-When this is the case, the insurance adjuster working on your claim factors depreciation into their valuation.
+When this is the case, the insurance claim adjuster will work on factors of depreciation for the valuation.
 However, there is considerable room for error.

 The complete list of lost and damaged belongings is extensive.
-In order to work with such an overwhelming list, adjusters likely won’t calculate the depreciation of every single item.
-They’re more likely to use industry-standard estimates.
+In order to work with such an overwhelming list, adjusters likely will not calculate the depreciation of every single item.
+They are more likely to use industry-standard estimates.
 That can lead to errors.

 #2 Inaccurate Repair Costs